tom-seddon/b2/doc/Debug-version.md

 shell script or batch file, say, using `curl`, or from a program, using an HTTP client library.

 The emulator listens on localhost on port 48075 (0xbbcb).

-Request paths are of the form `/w/WIN/TYPE...`, where `WIN` is the window name (as per the title bar) and `TYPE` the request type.
-Some requests take additional mandatory parameters, which are part of the URL path, and some requests take additional optional parameters, which are part of the URL query parameters.
-See each individual request type for the details.
+## HTTP Methods

+Values in capitals indicate parameters.
+Parameters listed as part of the path are found by position, and are mandatory; those listed as part of the query string are found by name, and are optional.

 Parameters expecting numbers are typically hex values, e.g., `ffff` (65535), or C-style literals, e.g., `65535` (65535), `0xffff` (65535),